invisicat/invisicat/README.md

 🌱 I’m currently learning <a href="https://www.rust-lang.org/">Rust</a> 🦀.
 <br />
 <br />
 I'm a software developer from the US and I've been coding since 2016.
-I specialize in Typescript, Java, and hopefully Rust in the near future.
+I specialize in Typescript, Java, and Rust.
 <details>
 <summary>Misc.</summary>
 <br>